Metabolic-Related Fatty Liver Disease

 Fibrosis 4 (FIB4) Index

-FIB4 uses your age and common blood tests, including liver enzymes and platelet count, to determine your risk for developing advanced liver disease.
-This first-line test is recommended if you are at risk for metabolic-related fatty liver disease.
+FIB4 uses your age and common blood tests, including liver enzymes and platelet count, to determine your risk for developing liver scarring.
+This test is recommended in ALL patients with type 2 diabetes, complicated obesity, or risk factors for MASLD.

 FibroScan

-Ultrasound images assess stiffness in your liver, which corresponds to liver scarring.
+This ultrasound test assesses liver stiffness in your liver, which corresponds to liver scarring.
+It is available in liver clinics.

 MRI